renatoathaydes/renatoathaydes.github.io/_posts/2014-08-11-Learn-Programming-In-Ceylon-Part-1.md

 nobody really knows what is the best way to create software yet.
 And this is what makes programming so exciting!
 We're still figuring out most of it, and every new programmer can help finding better and smarter ways to code.

-## Where to now?

-I hope that this tutorial has made you excited about the possibilities of writing code with Ceylon.
-A lot of things have been covered: types, values, functions, lists, conditionals, loops, comprehensions!
-But there still is many more to learn: custom types, interfaces, alias, objects, mutability, polymorphism, enumerated types, parameterized types, importing/exporting modules, using third-party [libraries](https://modules.ceylon-lang.org), and so much more.
-These, I hope, will be the subject of subsequent parts of this tutorial, so stay tuned!
+## Final remarks

+Good work in getting this far!
+I hope you enjoyed this first part and were able to follow most of it without feeling too bored or confused.

-If you don't fully understood some concept, write code to experiment with it.
+If you didn't fully understood some concept, write code to experiment with it.
 All experienced programmers agree that the best way to learn code is to write code.
 So get your hands dirty and write as much code as you can.

 There will be times when you will get frustrated because something doesn't work.
 This is natural and is an absolute